mwhittaker/quoracle/README.md

 Nodes might also process reads and writes at different speeds.
 We can specify the peak read and write throughput of every node separately.
-Here, we assume reads are ten times as fast as reads.
+Here, we assume reads are ten times as fast as writes.

 ```python
 a = Node('a', write_capacity=1000, read_capacity=10000)